todogroup/osposurvey/2020/questions.md

 * Not at all influential
 * Don't know

-33. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization?
+34. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization?
 * Yes
 * No
 * Don't know

+35. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from in-person events to  recruiting and training actvities produced by an open source project, association or foundation?
+* Very likely
+* Somewhat likely
+* Neutral
+* Somewhat unlikely
+* Very unlikely
+* Don't know

-34. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+36. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
 * Yes
 * No
 * Don't know
 >Routing "Yes" goes to the next question; "No" and "Don't know" skip to Part 8.

 ### Part 5b: Foundation Value Follow-up
-35. How valuable is the support and return on your investment you have received from these open source foundations?
+37. How valuable is the support and return on your investment you have received from these open source foundations?
 * Extremely high value
 * High value
 * Average value